 From the Zocalo, take Paseo Madero, which is a pedestrian street full of shops and cafès and restaurants, so a good place to stop for coffee or lunch.

-If you’re an instagrammer like me, you also need to stop and take a couple shots at the Casa de los Azulejos [Sanborns restaurant] that’ll remind you of Portugal, and at the Palacio Postal (postal office) which has some really luxurios interiors.
+If you’re an instagram fan like me, you also need to stop and take a couple shots at the Casa de los Azulejos [Sanborns restaurant] that’ll remind you of Portugal, and at the Palacio Postal (postal office) which has some really luxurious interiors.

-If you are into arts, don’t miss a visit to the Palacio of Bellas Artes [Av.
+If you are into arts, don’t miss a visit to the Palacio of Bellas Artes (Palace of Fine Arts) [Av.
 Juárez, Centro Histórico].
 The building includes an architecture museum and often hosts great events in music, dance, theatre.

 Beware: if you get easily offended, this might not be the show for you.
 There’s lots of politically uncorrecteness involved – the show might or might not include a midget and lots of cussing – but everyone seems to have a lot of fun.